 - Nausea and vomiting.

-Those who have suffered a serious injury to the head which has severely affected their quality of life will be due the highest head injury claim amounts.
+Those who have suffered a serious injury to the head, which has severely affected their quality of life will be due to the highest head injury claim amounts.
 These could be people who have suffered a single, large, traumatic blow, or those who have suffered repeated injuries to the head.
-These may be claimants who have repeatedly suffered a more mild trauma level of trauma over a longer period of time.
+These may be claimants who have repeatedly suffered a more mild trauma level of trauma over a more extended period of time.
 This could be taking low level blows to the head again and again.
 It will often lead to serious health issues.
 These could include a variety of different sports injuries.

 Head injury personal injury claims are triggered by a variety of different accidents and circumstances.
 As we have mentioned in previous sections, the most common cause of injuries to the head and brain are car and road traffic accidents.
 Establishing who is to blame and making a claim against that person responsible can be difficult to do.
 These are some of the most common reasons people make these types of claims.

 Accidents at work: have you suffered a head injury at work?
 If so, you should be able to make a claim against your company or employer.
 Your employer may not have taken the right health and safety steps, or they may not have provided you with the right Personal Protective Equipment (PPE) for your job role.
 Insufficient first aid facilities at work could have even caused it.